If you have questions about the application process, please consult the Application FAQ

-Applications are accepted for autumn, winter, spring, or summer start.
+Applications are accepted for autumn and spring start.
 See the HCP Admissions Overview page for the dates when the application will open and close for each quarter.

 How much are tuition and fees for the MS program?
 Is financial assistance available to HCP students?